-At the time of her retirement from the U.S. Army civilian workforce in February 2008, Rock and Gem magazine named Becky Solon “Craftsman of the Month.”
-This evolution from Armaments Engineer to Rock Jeweler was years in the making; and it was facilitated by her government training and work experience in materials science and her years of rockhounding, rock tumbling, rock cutting and gem polishing in her spare time.
+At the time of my retirement from the U.S. Army civilian workforce in February 2008, Rock and Gem magazine named me “Craftsman of the Month.”
+My evolution from Armaments Engineer to Rock Jeweler was years in the making.
+It was facilitated by my government training in materials science and my interest in geology, mineralogy, specimen collecting, rock cutting and cabochon gem polishing in my spare time.

-Becky’s rock jewelry features natural-shaped gemstones, native copper and the special attribute of interchangeability.
-The latter feature allows the wearer to reconfigure the individual components of each piece into an entirely new arrangement.
-For example, detachable pendants and necklace strands can be removed, resulting in the creation of a complementary look for this fashion accessory.
-Becky’s education includes the following:
+My rock jewelry features traditional gem setting and natural-shaped gemstones, native copper, and the special attribute of interchangeability.
+The latter feature allows the wearer to reconfigure jewelry components to create an entirely new arrangement.
+For example, detachable pendants and necklace strands reduce weight and enhance the versatility and re-usability of my wearable art.
+My education includes the following:

-- Sedona Arts Center “The Business of Art” Series Seminars 2012
+- Sedona Arts Center (SAC) “The Business of Art” Series Seminars, 2012

 - B.A.
-History of Ideas and Comparative Literature, Residential College of Literature, Science and Arts, University of Michigan, 1971
+Two Majors in the History of Ideas and Comparative Literature, Residential College of Literature, Science and Arts, University of Michigan, 1971

 - M.B.A., Temple University, Philadelphia, PA, 1981

 - Masters of Engineering, Integrated Product Development, Stevens Institute of Technology, NYC, 2003; Graduate Certificate in Ordnance Engineering, SIT, 2/6/14

 - Picatinny Arsenal Toastmasters, ATM-Silver & Competent Speaker Certifications

 My YCC jewelry-making training has provided me with an opportunity to learn stone-setting techniques while using my specimens and cabs to become a more competent jeweler.
 Skills that I have studied and applied include bezel making (which included previous short-term adult-education training), soldering, riveting, embossing, stamping, patinizing & fold-forming.